spectrocloud/librarium/docs/docs-content/clusters/data-center/nutanix/register-nutanix-cloud.md

 - The Nutanix CAPI version must be v1.2.x.

 - A Palette account with system console access.
-The user with this privilege is the *admin user* of the self-hosted [Palette](https://docs.spectrocloud.com/enterprise-version/system-management/#system-console) or [VerteX](https://docs.spectrocloud.com/vertex/system-management/#system-console) instance.
+The user with this privilege is the [*system administrator*](../../../glossary-all.md#system-administrator) user of the self-hosted [Palette](https://docs.spectrocloud.com/enterprise-version/system-management/#system-console) or [VerteX](https://docs.spectrocloud.com/vertex/system-management/#system-console) instance.

 - A Nutanix logo downloaded.
 Review logo requirements in [Register the Cloud](#register-the-cloud).